Coronavirus Employees' Help

 This really does work.
 MoneySaver HypnoNu says:

-When you own a leasehold flat, the freeholder (or landlord) is usually responsible for insuring the building and maintaining communal areas.
+When you own a leasehold property, the freeholder (or landlord) is usually responsible for insuring the building and maintaining communal areas.
+Meanwhile, the leaseholder typically has to pay ground rent and service charges to the freeholder, both of which can be expensive.

 Considering bidding?
 Go to a couple of auctions first to get a feel for the process.
 Visit properties several times.
 You must get a survey to reveal any horrors – there could be hidden defects that meant the seller had to go to auction.